 Section 145 of the Delaware General Corporation Law authorizes a court to award or a corporation's board of directors to grant indemnification to directors and officers in terms sufficiently broad to permit the indemnification under certain circumstances for liabilities (including reimbursement for expenses incurred) arising under the Securities Act of 1933, as amended (the "Securities Act").
 Article VII, Section 6 of Registrant's bylaws provides for mandatory indemnification of its directors and officers and permissible indemnification of employees and other agents to the maximum extent permitted by the Delaware General Corporation Law.
 Registrant's certificate of incorporation provides that, subject to Delaware law, its directors will not be personally liable for monetary damages for breach of the a director's fiduciary duty as directors to Registrant and its stockholders.
 This provision in the certificate of incorporation does not eliminate a director's fiduciary duty, and in appropriate circumstances equitable remedies such as injunctive or other forms of non-monetary relief will remain available under Delaware law.
-In addition, each director will continue to be subject to liability for breach of the director's duty of loyalty to Registrant or its stockholders for acts or omissions not in good faith or involving intentional misconduct, for knowing violations of law, for actions leading to improper personal benefit to the director, and for payment of dividends or approval of stock purchases or redemptions that are unlawful under Delaware law.
-The provision also does not affect a director's responsibilities under any other law, such as the federal securities laws or state or federal environmental laws.
-Registrant has entered into indemnification agreements with its officers and directors.
-The indemnification agreements provide Registrant's officers and directors with further indemnification to the maximum extent permitted by the Delaware General Corporation Law.
+In addition, each director will continue to be subject to liability for breach of the director's duty of loyalty to Registrant or its stockholders for acts or omissions not in good faith or involving intentional misconduct, for knowing violations of law, for actions leading to improper personal benefit to the director's responsibilities under any other law, such as the federal securities laws or state or federal environmental laws.
+Registrant has entered into indemnification agreements provide Registrant's officers and directors with further indemnification to the maximum extent permitted by the Delaware General Corporation Law.